How the 3-2 Program Works

 - Undergraduate experience and training in professional writing

-- Any prerequisites required for the student’s intended master’s degree and concentration
+- Any prerequisites required for the student’s intended master’s degree and program area

 *Students must earn a minimum grade of B- and earn college credit in order for these courses to count toward the prerequisite.
 Pass/Fail courses and self-paced courses will not fulfill these requirements.